jadecobra/python_tdd_exercises/LISTS.md

         self.assertEqual(a_list[-4], '')
     ```
     the terminal shows a failure for the next test
-- update the tests until they all pass
+- modify each failing line till all the tests pass

 ## IndexError

-What happens when we try to get an item from a list but use an index that is greater than the number of items in a list
+An `IndexError` is raised when we try to get an item from a list but use an index that is greater than the number of items in the list

 ### <span style="color:red">**RED**</span>: make it fail

-add a failing test
+let us add a failing test to illustrate this

 ```python
     def test_indexing_with_a_number_greater_than_the_length_of_the_list(self):